codeclimate/codeclimate/README.md

   the analysis (using `json`, `text`, or `html`).
 The `--dev` flag lets you run engines not known to the CLI, for example if you're an engine author developing your own, unreleased image.

+  You can optionally provide a specific path to analyze.
+If not provided, the CLI will analyze your entire repository, except for your configured `exclude_paths`.
+When you do provide an explicit path to analyze, your configured `exclude_paths` are ignored, and normally excluded files will be analyzed.
 * `console`
   start an interactive session providing access to the classes within the CLI.
 Useful for engine developers and maintainers.